yeastrc/proxl-web-app/docs/using/peptide.rst

 to the database.
 This typically represents the suggested cutoffs by the author of the respective search program.

 *Important*: It is necessary to update the data on the page after changing filter cutoff values.
-After clicking the "Save" button, you must click the "Update From Database" button on the page to apply any new PSM- or peptide-level filters.
+After clicking the "Save" button, you must click the "Update" button on the page to apply any new PSM- or peptide-level filters.

 .. image:: /images/filter-update-from-database.png